interledger/rafiki/docs/integration.md

 - [webhook events listener](#webhook-events-listener)
 - (optional) [Open Payments Auth Server](#open-payments-auth-server)

-Furthermore, each payment account managed by the Account Servicing Entity needs to be issued at least one [payment pointer](#issuing-payment-pointers).
+Furthermore, each payment account managed by the Account Servicing Entity needs to be issued at least one [payment pointer](#issuing-payment-pointers) in order to be serviced by Rafiki and send or receive Interledger payments.

 ## Quotes / Fees